+- iii.
+Data Certification Requirements for HEDIS IDSS Data and HEDIS Audit Report.
+Performance is monitored annually.
+If the MCOP fails to submit a required data certification letter to ODM within the required time frame, CMS or ODM may impose a nonrefundable financial sanction of \$100 per calendar day, unless the MCOP requests and is granted an extension by ODM. - iv.
+Annual Submission of MCOP Consumer Assessment of Healthcare Providers and Systems (CAHPS) Survey Data.
 Performance is monitored annually.
 If the MCOP fails to submit its CAHPS data to CMS, as specified in CMS' Reporting Requirements for HEDIS, HOS, and CAHPS Measures, the MCOP will be considered non- compliant with the standards for all of the CAHPS performance measures referenced in Appendix M of this Provider Agreement for the corresponding contract period.
 In addition, the MCOP will be disqualified from receiving all or a portion of the quality withholds, as specified in the Three-Way and in Appendix O of this Provider Agreement for the corresponding contract period.

-- vi.
+- v.
 Complete and Accurate Submission of Nursing Facility 100-Day Threshold and Discharge Data.
 The nursing facility admission and discharge data set may be subject to an audit or review for completeness and accuracy by ODM, or a vendor contracted by ODM.
 Any overpayments made by ODM to the MCOP as a result of inaccurate or incomplete nursing facility 100-day threshold or discharge data submitted by the MCOP will result in ODM recouping the overpayment(s). - b.
 Data Quality Measures.
 The MCOP shall submit to ODM, by the specified deadline and according to specifications set by ODM, all required data files and requested documentation needed to calculate each measure listed below.
 If the MCOP fails to comply with this requirement for any measure listed below, the MCOP will be considered noncompliant with the standards for that measure.
 Data quality report periods, measures, standards, and requirements are specified in Appendix L of this Agreement and ODM Measures for the MyCare Ohio Encounter Data Quality Measures.